hudsonmartins/thermal_imager/README.md

 You'll need to build the Lepton SDK binary in order to issue commands to the lepton over I2C, such as performing flat-field calibration.
 To do this, cd into LeptonSDKEmb32PUB and run the command: `make`

-Once everything's in place, cd into the raspberrypi_video folder, and run the command: `qmake && make`.
+Once everything's in place, cd into the lepton_raspberry folder, and run the command: `qmake && make`.
 This will compile the application.

 In order for the application to run properly, a lepton camera must be attached in a specific way to the SPI, power, and ground pins of the Raspi's GPIO interface, as well as the I2C SDA/SCL pins.